 Step 5 – Dry and Store

-Let the sugared flowers stand uncovered at room temperature for at least 8 hours, or overnight, until dry and hard to the touch.
+Let them stand uncovered at room temperature for at least 8 hours, or overnight, until dry and hard to the touch.

-To quicken the drying process, you can use a cooling rack instead of a baking sheet pan to get more airflow on the bottom of the flower.
+To quicken the drying process, you can use a cooling rack instead of a baking sheet pan to get more airflow on the bottom.

 Once dried, use them for decorating, or store for later use.
-Store the sugared flowers in single layers in airtight containers at room temperature for up to one month.
+You can store the sugared flowers in single layers in airtight containers at room temperature for up to one month.

 Beautiful Blooms – What Will You Choose?

 With spring nearing full bloom, you’ll soon have a beautiful variety of edible flowers for sugaring!

-Carefully go over the list of what you can/cannot use before you start the process.
+Carefully go over the list of what you can and cannot use before you start the process.
 Don’t be like silly little me… do your research, readers!